DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-cellixsantos/README.md

 ## WEEK 3:

--The assignment about superman's validity shows that it is true and superman doesn't exist (Onepunch Man is better anyways) -
+-The assignment about superman's validity shows that it is true and superman doesn't exist (OnePunch Man is better anyways) -

 ## WEEK 4: